mkain112/mkain112.github.io/_posts/2024-12-15-AutonmousBlimp.md

 ### Research Papers

 Below are the full technical reports produced as part of the study:
-(George’s paper focuses on dynamics and control; mine on design, construction, and experimental methods.)
+(George’s paper (right) focuses on dynamics and control; mine on design, construction, and experimental methods.
+We collaborated on both, but someone had to write-up both parts.)

 <div style="display:flex; flex-wrap:wrap; gap:10px; justify-content:center;">
   <embed src="/assets/blimp/Independent_Study.pdf#toolbar=0" type="application/pdf" width="48%" height="600px">